A Bayesian inference approach for determining player abilities in football: Model

 \subsection{Variational inference}

-For a general introduction to variational inference (VI) methods we direct the reader to \cite{blei_2017} (and the references therein).
-Variational inference is paired with automatic differentiation in \cite{kucukelbir_2016}, leading to a technique known as automatic differentiation variational inference (ADVI).
-ADVI provides an automated solution to VI and is built upon recent approaches in \emph{black-box} VI, see \citep{ranganath_2014, mnih_2014, kingma_2014}. \cite{duvenaud_2015} present some \verb+Python+ code (5 lines) for implementing black-box VI.
-A good overview to VI can be found in Chapter 19 of \cite{goodfellow_2016}.
-Given the set-up of the model above though, it is sufficient within this paper, to require only \emph{standard} variational inference methods.
-We briefly outline these below, and refer the reader to \cite{blei_2017} for a more complete derivation.

-In contrast to some other techniques for Bayesian inference, such as MCMC, in VI we specify a variational family of densities over the latent variables ($\nu$).
-We then aim to find the best candidate approximation, $q(\nu)$, to minimise the Kullback-Leibler~(KL) divergence to the posterior
+In contrast to some other techniques for Bayesian inference, such as MCMC, in variational inference~(VI) we specify a variational family of densities over latent variables.
+We introduce the basic idea with a general notation, using $x$ to denote observed data and $\nu$ the set of latent variables, here assumed to be continuous.
+In VI we aim to find the best candidate approximation, $q^*(\nu)$, to minimise the Kullback-Leibler~(KL) divergence to the posterior $\pi(\nu\vert x)$ within a suitable space $\mathcal Q$ of density functions

-where $x$ denotes the data.
-Unfortunately, due to the analytic intractability of the posterior distribution, the KL divergence is not available in closed (analytic) form.
-However, it is possible to maximise the evidence lower bound (ELBO).
-The ELBO is the expectation of the joint density under the approximation minus the entropy of the variational density and is given by
+Unfortunately, due to the analytic intractability of the posterior distribution the KL divergence is not available in closed (analytic) form.
+However, it is possible to maximise the evidence lower bound~(ELBO).
+The ELBO is the expectation of the joint density under the approximation plus the entropy of the variational density and is given by

-The ELBO is the equivalent of the negative KL divergence up to the constant $\log\{\pi(x)\}$, and from \cite{jordan_1999} and \cite{bishop_2006} we know that, by maximising the ELBO we minimise the KL divergence.
+The ELBO is the equivalent of the negative KL divergence up to the constant $\log\{\pi(x)\}$, and from \cite{jordan_1999} and \cite{bishop_2006} we know that by maximising the ELBO we minimise the KL divergence.

-In performing VI, assumptions must be made about the variational family to which $q(\nu)$ belongs.
+In performing VI, assumptions must be made about the variational family $\mathcal Q$ to which $q(\nu)$ belongs.
 Here we consider the \emph{mean-field variational family}, in which the latent variables are assumed to be mutually independent.
-Moreover, each latent variable $\nu_r$ is governed by its own variational parameters ($\phi_r$), which determine $\nu_r$'s variational factor, the density $q(\nu_r\vert\phi_r)$.
-Specifically, for $R$ latent variables
+Moreover, each latent variable $\nu_r$ is governed by its own variational parameters~$\phi_r$.
+They determine $\nu_r$'s variational factor, the density $q(\nu_r\vert \phi_r)$.
+Specifically, for $R$ latent variables, we have that